catapano/catapano.github.io/research.md

 ## Work in Progress

+Catapano, R. and Tormala, Z. The Effects of Attitude Framing on Advocacy.
+(3 studies completed)

 Catapano, R.\*, Shennib, F.\*, and Levav, J. Preference Reversals in Willingness to Pay and Choice (8 studies completed). (*equal contribution)

 Catapano, R., Hardisty, D., and Aaker, J. Moments that Last: Meaningfulness Slows Happiness Decay (4 studies completed).

-Catapano, R., Cheatham, L., and Tormala, Z. The Effects of Attitude Framing on Advocacy.
-(3 studies completed)